Glossary

 E

-The standard deviation and the geometric standard deviation are two statistical measures used to assess the dispersion or variability of data.
+Standard deviation and geometric standard deviation are two statistical measures used to assess the dispersion or variability of data.

-The standard deviation is a measure of dispersion for additive or normalized data (for a normal distribution), while the geometric standard deviation is suited to multiplicative data or for a log-normal distribution.
+Standard deviation is a measure of dispersion for additive or normalised data (for a normal distribution), while the geometric standard deviation is suited to multiplicative data or for a log-normal distribution.

-In carbon accounting, four main scales are generally distinguished: Territory, Individual, Product, Organisation.
-More details in the introduction.
+In the context of carbon accounting, four main scales are generally distinguished: Territory, Individual, Product, Organisation.
+More details in introduction.

 To be distinguished from indirect emissions.

-GHG emissions that result from the operations and activities of the legal entity / organisation but originate from GHG sources not owned or controlled by it (adapted from the standard NF-ISO 14064-1:2018).
+GHG emissions that result from the operations and activities of the legal entity / Organisation but arise from GHG sources not owned by or not under its control (adapted from the standard NF-ISO 14064-1:2018).

 To be distinguished from direct emissions.

-Direct and indirect GHG emissions in the organisation's value chain.
+Direct and indirect GHG emissions within the Organisation's value chain.

 The Bilan Carbone® quantifies and acts on induced emissions.